 - Eating well, drinking water and getting enough sleep will help you fight off infection.

-- Do your part to reduce the spread of COVID-19 – Visit the COVID-19 FAQ page for information on how to prevent the spread of COVID-19.
+- Do your part to reduce the spread of COVID-19.
+Visit the Stop the Spread page for information on how to prevent the spread of COVID-19.

 - The Superior Points Harm Reduction Program offers harm reduction services including: free needle/syringe and other harm reduction supplies, free nasal spray naloxone kits and overdose awareness training.